The resorts at Disney World have some of the most amazing themed hotels around the world.

 Will you rent DVC points to save on your next Disney vacation?

 Don’t forget – aside from renting DVC points to save money on your next Disney vacation, there are also military discounts available.
-If this applies to you, check out my post on military discounts at Disney World.

 Next up, check out more of our Disney World vacation planning guides: